 Some seatbelts are inflatable and require a different seat cover pattern.
 Be sure to tell us if your vehicle has this feature.

 For safety, when you install a seat cover, be sure not to disconnect or damage any wiring.
 Our seat covers are designed to be installed without disconnecting any wiring.
-You’re more than welcome to call us for help at 800-453-8830, when installing your seat covers.
+You’re welcome to call us at 800-453-8830 (US only) or 801-972-5845 for help when installing your seat covers.

 If you’re covering bucket seats, be sure to put the seat covers on the correct seats, so that seat-mounted airbag accommodations are properly positioned.
 These are on the outside (door side) of the seats.
 Some vehicles have both inside and outside (door side) airbag accommodations on the driver seat.